-The Master of Science in Management (MSM) provides students with the training in strategic planning and solution developments in business data analytics, marketing, global business and finance.
+The Master of Science in Management (M.S.M.) provides students with the knowledge and skills in strategic planning and developing solutions in business data analytics, marketing, global business, and finance.
 Students will learn to use a variety of problem-solving techniques and gain experience in a diverse area of expertise.